akc/spe/README.md

 balMat xs = assemble [ balMatOfDim k | k <- [0..length xs] ] xs
 ```

-Further, define the sign of a ballot matrix:
+Further, we define the sign of a ballot matrix by

 ```haskell
 sign :: BalMat a -> Int